 Qualified students may be awarded one scholarship in each category at the discretion of the NCI administration.
-Contact the Finance Department to obtain applications and to submit the completed application packets along with supplemental information.
-Scholarship application packets must be submitted between January 1 - June 1 of each calendar year.
+Contact the Finance Aid department to obtain applications and to submit the completed application packets along with supplemental information.

 If students have been awarded a scholarship and decide to change programs, they are not eligible for additional scholarships; should funding be available in the student's account, the remaining funding may be used toward a new program of study.
 Scholarship recipients are responsible for application, graduation, and all other fees associated with their program of study not covered by the scholarship.